Definition of Stock Dilution

 How to Stop Stock Dilution?

-The following are the some of the ways to stop Stock Dilution:
+The following are some of the ways to stop Stock Dilution:

-- There is the special right given to the company’s shareholders to have the protection against share dilution, which is called the right of pre exemption.
-In this, the company’s shareholder has the right to refuse the first share issued by the company to prevent a reduction of the percentage ownership in the company.
+- There is a special right given to the company’s shareholders to have protection against share dilution, which is called the right of pre-exemption.
+In this, the company’s shareholder has the right to refuse the first share issued to prevent a reduction of the percentage ownership in the company.

-- There is no other right given to any shareholder other than pre exemption to avoid the dilution of the stock of the company.
+- No other right is given to any shareholder other than pre-exemption to avoid diluting the company’s stock.

-- The Stock dilution limit has to be mentioned by the company in its article of association or other legal documents.
+- The company must specify the stock dilution limit in its articles of association or other legal documents.

 Impact of Stock Dilution

-The following are the some of the impacts of stock dilution:
+The following are some of the impacts of stock dilution:

-- There is a negative impact of stock dilution on the shareholder of the company.
-Because there is a reduction in the value of shares the shareholders hold.
+- There is a negative impact of stock dilution on the company’s shareholders.
+The shareholders hold because there is a reduction in the value of shares.

-- Also, the number of the issued capital of the company gets increase due to the new issue of shares in the market.
+- Also, the number of issued capital of the company increases due to the new issue of shares in the market.

-- The company’s future earnings get increased because the money earned by the process of the new issue of shares in the market is kept aside by the company, and this earning of the company can be used for any special purpose and for any future project.
+- The company’s future earnings get increased because the company keeps aside the money earned by the new issue of shares in the market, and these earnings can be used for any special purpose and any future project.

 Dangers of Stock Dilution